 In Table 1, the effectiveness of various sources are rated (graded from “F” to “A”), depending on the relative value each source delivers to the process of gathering Functional and Technical specifications for the migration.

-Table 1: Effectiveness of Migration Requirements Sources (A=Best, F=Worst)
+Table 1: Typical Effectiveness of Different Sources of Upgrade Project Requirements (A=Best, F=Worst)

 One of the most important advantages of the GMM is that it can use your legacy source code as a functional and low-level technical specification for the new system.
 The GMM also makes extensive use of developer knowledge and best-practice documentation for the high-level architecture standards that cannot be derived from the legacy source code.